talon-one/talon_go/docs/RollbackDeductedLoyaltyPointsEffectProps.md

 ### GetRecipientIntegrationIdOk

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetRecipientIntegrationIdOk() (string, bool)`
+`func (o *RollbackDeductedLoyaltyPointsEffectProps) GetRecipientIntegrationIdOk() (*string, bool)`

 GetRecipientIntegrationIdOk returns a tuple with the RecipientIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasRecipientIntegrationId

-`func (o *RollbackDeductedLoyaltyPointsEffectProps) HasRecipientIntegrationId() bool`

-HasRecipientIntegrationId returns a boolean if a field has been set.

 ### SetRecipientIntegrationId

 `func (o *RollbackDeductedLoyaltyPointsEffectProps) SetRecipientIntegrationId(v string)`

-SetRecipientIntegrationId gets a reference to the given string and assigns it to the RecipientIntegrationId field.
+SetRecipientIntegrationId sets RecipientIntegrationId field to given value.

 ### GetStartDate